Fusion Founders: When Commercial Strategy Becomes Your Critical Accelerator

 2) Translating Physics Risks Into Commercial Risk Language

 Your team talks about neutron flux, plasma confinement, wall fatigue, and superconducting magnets.
-But investors, utilities, and government partners don’t buy in those terms — they buy risk mitigation.
+But investors, utilities, and government partners don’t buy in those terms; they buy risk mitigation.

-• What founders miss: they underestimate how much of their value must be packaged as a risk narrative.
+• What founders miss: underestimate how much of their value must be packaged as a risk narrative.

 • How to counter: build a “risk map” with parallel technical and commercial mitigation tracks.
 Show how engineering risk is reduced over time, and pair it with lines like “grid integration risk,” “regulatory risk,” or “fuel supply risk.”